The best Sony portrait lenses

 |

-First announced in February 2018, the Sigma 56mm f/1.4 DC DN Contemporary is a lens suitable for Sony E-mount mirrorless cameras.
-Its very large f/1.4 aperture ensures a shallow depth of field and good image quality, even in low light.
-Its optical construction is made up of 10 elements in 6 groups, including an SLD glass lens.
+First announced in February 2018, the Sigma 56mm f/1.4 DC DN Contemporary is designed for Sony E-mount mirrorless cameras.
+Its bright f/1.4 aperture provides a shallow depth of field and good image quality, even in low light.
+Its optical formula is made up of 10 elements in 6 groups, including an SLD glass lens.
 Its compact size makes it well suited to mirrorless cameras.
-However, it is not stabilised and relies mainly on the stabilisation of compatible cameras.
+However, it is not stabilized and relies mainly on the stabilization of compatible cameras.

-In terms of ergonomics, the lens is weather sealed and very well made.
-There is no AF/MF selector.
+For handling, the lens is weather sealed and very well made.
+There is no AF/MF switch.
 Its 9-blade aperture gives a soft and natural bokeh.
 On the downside, vignetting is moderate, but can always be corrected in post-production.
 Distortion is also minimal.

-In short, the Sigma 56mm f/1.4 is bright and of high quality.
-Frankly, if you want a high-performance lens for portraiture, I recommend it.
+In short, the Sigma 56mm f/1.4 is bright and very capable.
+Frankly, if you want a high-performance lens for portraits, I recommend it.
 Considering all that it offers, its price is more than reasonable.
-In my opinion, it’s a good solution without having to resort to more expensive professional lenses.
+In my opinion, it is a strong choice without having to resort to more expensive professional lenses.

 Zeiss Touit 50mm f/2.8 Macro